A NURTURING PLACE FOR THE awakening heart and The DEVELOPING BRAIN

 History & grounds

 Alaya was founded by a group of parents and teachers in 1976 under the direction of the late Chögyam Trungpa Rinpoche, a Tibetan Buddhist teacher who also founded the organizations known today as Shambhala International and Naropa University.
-We are affiliated with Naropa's Contemplative Education Masters Degree Program, and our school benefits from the participation of degree-seeking student interns and researchers (not included in child-teacher ratios).
+Alaya continues its affiliation with Naropa University to this day, and many of Alaya's teachers are Naropa alumni.
+Our school benefits from the participation of students and researchers (not included in child-teacher ratios).

 Our school is located in its original building – a sprawling ranch style house on an expansive, tree-shaded acre lot just a few minutes from downtown Boulder.
 Each "wing" of the house is dedicated to one of our age groups, with our kitchen and office centered in the heart of the building.
 Our fenced in play yard is divided into four dedicated areas – one for each class plus a shared front yard that hosts our school garden and yurt.